 Please note: new procedure for transferring your domain name!

-However, since the introduction of the General Data Protection Regulation (GDPR) on 25 May 2018, it is no longer allowed to show personal data from individual persons.
+Since the introduction of the General Data Protection Regulation (GDPR) on 25 May 2018, it is no longer allowed to show personal data from natural persons.
 Not even when requesting WHOIS data.
 Data of companies and organisations, however, may still be mentioned, though to a limited extent.
 This has consequences when you transfer your domain name.
 So please pay extra attention!

 Please pay attention when you transfer your domain name!